ropensci/EML/README.md

 Installation
 ------------

-`EML` has not yet been released.
 You can install the current development version from rOpenSci using:

 ``` r
 install.packages("EML", repos = c("http://packages.ropensci.org", "https://cran.rstudio.com"))